solana-foundation/developer-content/docs/intro/dev.md

 Welcome to the Solana developer docs!

 This guide contains step-by-step instructions on how to get started.
-Before we get into the hands on part of the guide, we'll cover basic concepts that all developers need to be familiar with to build on Solana:
+Before the hands-on part of the guide, we'll cover basic concepts that all developers need to be familiar with to build on Solana:

 - Transactions
 - Accounts